-Distributed ACID Transactions are operations that ensure that when multiple documents need to be modified such that only the successful modification of all justifies the modification of any, either all the modifications do occur successfully; or none of them occurs.
+Distributed ACID Transactions are operations that ensure that when multiple documents are modified either all the modifications are completed successfully, or all the documents are rolled back to their previous state (in other words, all changes against all the documents are rejected).
 This Atomicity supports insert, update, and delete operations, across any number of documents.

 Transactions make use of the Durability provided by synchronous writes.

 During execution, for each document, a transaction maintains a modified copy of the document in the Extended Attributes area of the document’s meta data.
 Consequently, the changes that occur during the transaction prior to commitment — these constituting uncommitted (or dirty) data — are non-readable by any operation other than this transaction itself.
 Only following commit of the documents modified by the transaction — when the modified data-copy is removed from the meta data area, and is written over the main body of the document’s data — do the corresponding changes become readable by other transactions and operations.
 This isolation-level is known as Read Committed.
 Note that this use of a document’s extended attributes area results in an approximate doubling of its pre-transaction size, while the transaction is underway.
 In consequence, transactions can only be used on documents whose maximum size is 10 MB (which is half of the maximum-permitted document-size, 20 MB).

 As well as making use of individual documents' extended attributes, transactions also create additional documents in each bucket that they access.
 These include:

 Active Transaction Records.
 Multiple Active Transaction Records can exist per bucket.
 Each of these documents can contain entries for multiple transactions.
 Collectively, these documents record all currently active transactions for the bucket.
 The name of each document is prefixed with

 Transaction Client Records.
 One of these exists per bucket, covering all clients currently accessing the bucket transactionally.
 The document is named